-While President Donald Trump has argued that player protests against extrajudicial police killings show disrespect for the U.S. flag, a photograph published by the sports news web site Deadspin on 16 October 2017 shows at least one pro football fan visibly tarnishing the flag.
+While President Donald Trump had argued that player protests against extrajudicial police killings showed disrespect for the U.S. flag, a photograph published by the sports news web site Deadspin on Oct.
+16, 2017 showed at least one pro football fan visibly tarnishing the flag.

-According to Deadspin news editor Samer Kalaf, a reader took the photograph during the 15 October 2017 game between the Jets and the New England Patriots and sent it to them, saying:
+According to Deadspin news editor Samer Kalaf, a reader took the photograph during the Oct.
+15 game between the Jets and the New England Patriots, and sent it to them, saying:

 Basically, me and my friend were walking around the stadium sometime during the 3rd quarter.
 There is a huge tv screen by the food carts right inside the stadium where people gather to watch.
 We went over there to check it out and we saw him spread the flag out and sit down.

 I thought it was too ironic so I snagged a picture.
 He sat on it for a few minutes before leaving.

 Kalaf told us that he took steps to verify the date of the image:

 I put the picture in reverse Google image search and I didn't find anything.
 I went and looked at the metadata of the photo and it was taken on October 15th, which would have been Sunday and taken at 3:18 p.m.
 That would've been during the game.

 Kalaf also sent us the original version of the photograph, which he said his web site cropped in part to avoid showing a minor standing near the man sitting on the flag.
 With Deadspin's permission, we are publishing the full photograph with the minor's face blurred out:

 The t-shirt seen in the image was not available for sale at the Jets' team store.
 Also, laying an American flag on the ground — let alone sitting on it — is a violation of the U.S. Flag Code, which states: